 The oem function user is intended for the machine tool builder.
-With oem, you can access the PLC partition of the control.
+The oem function user allows you to access the PLC: drive of the control.

-Function user defined by the machine tool builder
+Function users defined by the machine tool builder

 The users defined by the machine tool builder can differ from those pre-defined by HEIDENHAIN.